haslebas/DD2434-learning-network-representations/readme.md

+This project was part of the course DD2434 at KTH in Autumn 2021.

 ## Organisation
 This project folder is structured as follows:

 - Running 'download_datasets.sh' creates a 'data' directory and puts all the datasets in there.
-- The script 'graph.py' takes paths to a dataset and creates a networkx graph object from that.
-This object is then pickled to a user-defined location.
-You can use the 'load_graphs.sh' instead of manually running 'graph.py'.
-- So far the script 'load_graphs.sh' creates pickle files for the BlogCatalog and Youtube datasets.
-They are saved in the corresponding directory in 'data'.
+- The folder LoadGraphs contains a shell script to load all the graphs into networkx format and store them using pickle.
-- Every algorithm has its own dedicated directory where the code for that algorithm is located.
+- Every algorithm has its own dedicated directory where the code for that algorithm is located along with a shell script to execute the code.

-## Good to know

-- We use networkx to store graphs.
-- Many python files use argparse to conveniently take and manage command-line arguments (see e.g. graph.py).
+- The embeddings should be stored in an additional 'embeddings'-directory.
+- The evaluation on NC and LP are provided in the respective directories along with shell scripts that run all the evaluations and print the scores to the standard output.